 5. LEAVE ROADSIDE VERGES.

 Roadside verges are critical for our plant life.
 Not only do flowery verges bring us joy, they also play host to all 700 species of our wild plants, 87 of which are facing extinction.

-They support rare plant species and provide great habitat for all kinds of invertebrates and small mammals - which is why if you’re lucky you’ll see barn owls hunting along roadside verges that have been allowed to grow.
+They support rare plant species and provide great habitat for all kinds of invertebrates and small mammals - which is why if you’re lucky you’ll see owls hunting along roadside verges that have been allowed to grow.

 Regularly cutting or mowing roadside verges is awkward and costly - and unnecessary.
 Wildflower verges only need to be cut once or twice a year and they look beautiful.